-The WAGE fellowship is founded on 5 pillars:
+The WAGE Institute was founded on 5 pillars:

-The WAGE Fellowship seeks to foster female student leadership on the Georgetown campus through networking and constructive guidance.
+The WAGE Fellowship seeks to foster student leadership amongst women on the Georgetown campus through networking and constructive guidance.
 It brings together alumnae leaders to support each other and inspire current students to pursue leadership in their personal and professional lives.

 The WAGE Fellowship promotes awareness of gender inequities which persist in the workplace and on university campuses.
 In light of this, we seek to offer programming that creates dialogue among undergraduates and alumnae and leads to creative problem solving.
 The fellowship hopes to instill values of gender equity within its fellows as they continue in their careers and personal lives.